Repayment of student loans

 SLC undertakes account maintenance and communication with borrowers.
 For borrowers within the UK tax system, collection is undertaken by HMRC through the PAYE or Self Assessment (SA) processes.
 Loans are collected directly by SLC for borrowers outside the UK tax system.

 Repayment of student loans begins from the April after borrowers finish or leave their higher education course, but only when their income exceeds a certain level (threshold).
-For Plan 1 repayments, the threshold is governed by movements in the RPI.
-For example, the threshold for 2022/23 was set at £20,195 annual salary.
-For Plan 2 repayments, the threshold is set at £27,295 annual salary.
+The threshold and repayment rates are summarised in the table below:

 PAYE collection